Rogdham/pyzstd/index.rst

     This section contains class :py:class:`ZstdDict`, function :py:func:`train_dict`, :py:func:`finalize_dict`.

 .. note::
-    If use pre-trained zstd dictionary, the compression ratio achievable on small data (a few KB) improves dramatically, has best effect on data that smaller than 1 KB.
+    If use pre-trained zstd dictionary, the compression ratio achievable on small data (a few KiB) improves dramatically, has best effect on data that smaller than 1 KiB.

     **Attention**

         #.
 If you lose a zstd dictionary, then can't decompress the corresponding data.
         #.
 Zstd dictionary is vulnerable.
         #.
-Zstd dictionary has negligible effect on large data (multi-MB) compression.
+Zstd dictionary has negligible effect on large data (multi-MiB) compression.

     **Background**